muralisrini/randomtests/README.md

 vary N to see how growing N affects tests, with N=10000 we get
 > ./workertest
+> Elapsed time using async pool 12.95567ms
-> Elapsed time using pool 12.69563ms
+> Elapsed time using sync pool 8.613112ms
-> Elapsed time using goroutine 4.274119ms
+> Elapsed time using goroutine 4.752551ms